Skip to content

 Step 4: Configure SqlInjector

-Finally, specify your custom SQL injector in the configuration file.
+Finally, you need to specify your custom SQL injector in the configuration file.

 Configure in application.yml